pact-foundation/docs.pact.io/website/blog/2023-09-21-pact-open-source-update-sept-2023.md

 - [Pactober Workshop 3 - CI/CD workshop (Plugin Pact)](https://github.com/pact-foundation/devrel/issues/23)
 - [Pactober Workshop 4 - Maintainer/contributor workshop How Pact is built](https://github.com/pact-foundation/devrel/issues/24)

-We will need to build out workshops for Message & Plugin Pact, and also our various existing workshops, could do with some love, to utilse the latest features and versions of not only Pact but to reflect the newer styles of creating API's in each respective language.
+We will need to build out workshops for Message & Plugin Pact, and also our various existing workshops, could do with some love, to utilise the latest features and versions of not only Pact but the client language itself.

 We would love any support in helping work on these, but if not, and you just fancy participating along with others during the workshops, then feel free to join me!

 ## OSS Updates

 It has been another busy month in the world of Pact, I've pulled out some changes from the changes from community to showcase in our latest round of Open Source updates.

+- PactFlow new starter, and what it means for you
   - Pact Python
 - Pact Rust
 - Pact PHP
+- Pact Plugins
+- Pact Broker
+- Pact Broker Client
+- Pact JS
+- Pact Broker Chart
+- Feature requests
+  - Dont Massl the Hoff (Massl based authentication)

 ### PactFlow new starter, and what it means for you

 >We ❤️ open source.
 We created Pactflow because we wanted to create a sustainable avenue to work on open source projects, and solve big problems that benefit a global developer community.
 Instead of the train rides, late nights and weekends where most of our contributions previously originated, this would be our day job.

 We [said that](https://pactflow.io/blog/why-build-an-open-source-company/) back in 2021.
 It would be awesome to work on an open-source project, and get paid for it, as part of your job.
 For me, its a dream come true.
 We've wanted to share that opportunity with others, especially as Pact grows in popularity, and gaining active maintainers is a challenge for many an open-source project, even those much larger than our own.
-Just look at [Curls contributor graph](https://github.com/curl/curl/graphs/contributors)/
+Just look at [Curls contributor graph](https://github.com/curl/curl/graphs/contributors)!

-We also are actutely aware that some of our libraries are suffering from bit-rot, languishing whilst each client implementations native language comes out with new features, and additions, that could be utilised, and they are missing core Pact features, yet to be implemented, which causes struggles in documentating a cohesive Pact experience, in your own multi-language/multi-protocol landscapes.
+We also are actutely aware that some of our libraries are suffering from bit-rot, languishing whilst each client implementations native language comes out with new features, and additions, that could be utilised, and they are missing core Pact features, implemented in Rust but not delivered in the client library, which causes struggles in documentating a cohesive Pact experience, in your own multi-language/multi-protocol landscapes.

-That being said, we are proud to be able to announce a new starter to the PactFlow family, and by default extension, the Pact Family.
+That being said, we are proud to be able to announce a new starter to the PactFlow family, and by default extension, the Pact Family, who will help alleviate some of that burden.
 Enter Josh.

 #### Joshua Ellis